Vancouver-KDD/ux-study/CRS2-04-Ideating-design-solutions/MJLee/Ideating-design-solutions.md

 ## Basics of UX research & design thinking process.
-- Empathize with users, and why it's important to do so before you start designing.
-- Personas, user story, identified happy paths and edge cases, and user journey maps.
+1. Personas, user story, identified happy paths and edge cases, and user journey maps based on empathizing with users.
-- Defined the user problem, by creating problem statements and hypothesis statements.
+2. Defined the user problem, by creating problem statements and hypothesis statements.
-<br/>:point_right: Ideate through the use of competitive audits and brainstorming exercises, like "How Might We" and Crazy Eights.
+3. :point_right: Ideate through the use of competitive audits and brainstorming exercises, like "How Might We" and Crazy Eights.

 <br/><br/>
 ## Ideating-design-solutions
+Ideation is all about coming up with lots and lots of ideas.
+(No evaluation is allowed at this stage.)
 #### Preparing for ideation
 - Empathize with your user.
 - Define the problem.